Good Kid: 2021–2025: Rise, tours, and Good Kid 3–4

 In 2023, the band performed a sold-out tour across the UK and Europe alongside Lovejoy.
 On June 20, 2023, Portugal.
-The Man announced Good Kid as a special guest for their Canadian tour running from November 6 to November 18.
+The Man announced Good Kid as a special guest for their Canadian tour running from November 6 to 18.

 In 2024, Good Kid was nominated for Breakthrough Group of the Year at the 2024 Juno Awards.
-In August of that same year, the band also played at Lollapalooza.
+On March 27, the band released Good Kid 4, releasing singles for the EP including "Summer", "Bubbly", "Break", and a cover of "From the Start" by Laufey.
+The cover of "From The Start" would go on to become their most popular song.
+In August, the band also played at Lollapalooza.
 Following Lollapalooza, the band went on another tour in the UK and Europe.